TreonLite/TrumpElon-TET-/README.md

 **What do I receive?**
 A technicolor echo of your laugh, floating on‑chain forever.

-**Are Donald J.Trump or Elon Musk involved?**
+**Are Donald J.Trump or Elon Musk Do have any news??**
 Nope.
 They haven’t noticed—yet.
 If they did, Donald J.Trump might tweet, “TrumpElon?
-I make laughs HUGE!” while  Elon Musk would probably answer with a rocket emoji and “💯 MEME.”
+I make laughs HUGE!” while  Elon Musk would probably answer with a rocket emoji and “💯 MEME Token.”

 **Why Isn’t It Boring?**
 No Meaningless Seriousness: Only collective fun.